cosmos/ibc/ibc/3_IBC_TERMINOLOGY.md

 ### Non-repudiability

-*Non-repudiability* is the inability of a machine to deny having sent a particular packet or committed a particular state.
-IBC is a non-repudiable protocol, modulo data availability choices made by state machines.
+*Non-repudiability* is the inability of a machine to successfully dispute having sent a particular packet or committed a particular state.
+IBC is a non-repudiable protocol, modulo data confidentiality choices made by state machines.

 ### Consensus liveness